hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 So what option to choose?
 Many factors need to be considered, but as a general rule of thumb, it might be beneficial to opt as follows:

 * [Option 1 (*SALOME-HYDRO*)](#salome-hydro) for modelling three-dimensional (3D) geometries defined with *MED* files; and
-* [Option 2 (Modular installation)](#modular-install) for modelling two-dimensional (2D) river landscapes.
+* [Option 2 (Modular installation)](#modular-install) for hydro-morphodynamic, two-dimensional (2D) modelling of river landscapes.

 ## Option 1: SALOME-HYDRO (Linux) {#salome-hydro}

-SALOME-HYDRO is a specific version of SALOME ([see description in the modular installation](#salome)) with full capacities to create and run a numerical model with TELEMAC.
+SALOME-HYDRO is a specific version of SALOME ([see description in the modular installation](#salome)) with full capacities to create and run a numerical model with *TELEMAC*.
 The program is distributed on [salome-platform.org](https://www.salome-platform.org/contributions/edf_products/downloads/) as specific EDF contribution.

 {% include unix.html content="SALOME-HYDRO also works on *Windows* platforms, but most applications and support is provided for *Debian Linux*." %}

 ### Prerequisites

 1. Download the latest installer from the [developer's website](https://www.salome-platform.org/contributions/edf_products/downloads/) ([direct download link to Salome-Hydro V1.1](http://files.salome-platform.org/Salome/Contributions/EDF/Salome-V1_1_univ_3.run))
-1. Install necessary drivers and packages
+1. Install required  packages

 ```
 sudo apt-get install openmpi-common gfortran mpi-default-dev zlib1g-dev libnuma-dev xterm net-tools
-$$$ optional? sudo apt-get install libsrtp2-dev
 ```

 ### Install SALOME-HYDRO